m-ab-s/media-autobuild_suite/README.md

 media-autobuild_suite
 =========

-This tool is inspire by the very nice, linux cross compile, tool from Roger Pack(rdp): https://github.com/rdp/ffmpeg-windows-build-helpers
+This tool is inspired by the very nice, linux cross-compiling tool from Roger Pack (rdp): https://github.com/rdp/ffmpeg-windows-build-helpers

-It is based on msys2 and tested under Windows 7. http://sourceforge.net/projects/msys2/
+It is based on msys2 and tested under Windows 7 and 8.1. http://sourceforge.net/projects/msys2/

-I use some jscipt parts from nu774: https://github.com/nu774/fdkaac_autobuild
+I use some jscript parts from nu774: https://github.com/nu774/fdkaac_autobuild

 Thanks to all of them!

-For Informations about the compiler environment see the wiki, there you also have a example of how to compile your own tools.
+For information about the compiler environment see the wiki, there you also have a example of how to compile your own tools.

 Download
 --------